epomatti/aws-rds-sm-rotation/README.md

 ⚠️ It appears that rotating the master secret using RDS console, the server will become unavailable.

-💡 However, when a secret is rotated using Secrets Manager, there is no unavailability.
-Probably need to run more tests on this.
+💡 However, it looked like when a secret is rotated using Secrets Manager, there was no unavailability.

 <img src=".assets/rotate.png" width=500 />